SacredData/hyper-music/docs/README.md

 Playlists may be of type `Composition` or `Album`.

+### `pages/`

+Inside the `pages` directory you may place pages that aren't related directly to publishing music releases.
+This is where you can add performer bio pages, contact information, etc.

 ### /podcast.xml

 XML template for podcast.
 Publishes to `/podcast.xml` when jekyll code is built.

+## Building

+Do `jekyll build -d docs` to re-build your jekyll site into the `docs` directory.

+This approach enables your page to be 100% compatible with GitHub Pages, making publishing updates free, reliable, and easy.

 ## Acknowledgements